yashiwashi123/yashiwashi123.github.io/bumblebee.md

 Looks as though it runs cmd.exe and runs mkdir and copy Additionally it looks like it is at least initializing COM proxies Also has ability to open Powershell
-Potentially able to remove files from the victim
+Able to remove files from the victim

 #### ins
 powershell remove dirs